jadecarino/membership-system/README.md

 **IMPORTANT: if you are using the Postman web client, you will need to download the Postman Desktop Agent.**

-1. Press the button below (or copy and paste the link underneath) to fork and use the collection:
+1. Press the button below (or click the link underneath) to fork and use the collection:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/15899001-aaa15db3-9cec-44a6-86a1-c4aaacfbcaa1?action=collection%2Ffork&collection-url=entityId%3D15899001-aaa15db3-9cec-44a6-86a1-c4aaacfbcaa1%26entityType%3Dcollection%26workspaceId%3D8432e8fd-7e6c-4072-8615-65887d41d744)